 The explanations row was the last row finalized on the instrument.
-The amount of direction that the WBI provides the learner is the main determinant of whether an activity was placed on the L or M side of the instrument of this row.
-What distinguished

-M1 and M2 WBIs from one another was whether they were verification-type activities or not.
-If the data lead learners to predetermined correct conclusions, the WBI is classified as M2.
+The amount of direction the WBI provides the learner is the main determinant of whether an activity was placed on the L or M side of the instrument of this row.
+What distinguished M1 and M2 WBIs from one another was whether they were verification-type activities or not.
+If the activity calls for learners to perform analyses that inevitably lead to predetermined correct conclusions, it is classified as M2.
 If the learners are directed to make inferences and generalizations, the WBI is classified as M1.